holochain/docs-pages/src/what-is-holochain.md

 Key differences:

 * Holochain is not a platform or network, but a development framework (similar to Tendermint).
-* All code execution, data creation, and data storage happens via an individual user running their own node, rather than a "global computer."
+* All code execution, data creation, and data storage happens via an individual user running their own node, rather than a "global computer".
 * Unlike public blockchain platforms, each application has a private network and data store.
 * Applications can also define their own governance policies, permissioning systems, and consensus/consistency algorithms.
 * Applications living in separate networks are easy to connect together through a 'bridging' API.